qua-platform/qua-libs/examples/randomized-benchmark/two-qubit-rb/readme.md

 The example of QUA program provided proposes to embed it into a function, allowing the user to choose the number of repetitions of each sequence he wants to set for getting good statistics.

-Once the experiment is run, the user can retrieve the survival probability using the method *retrieve_results*, and can also plot the usual graph and perform a fitting of the results using the method *plot* of the class.
+Once the experiment is run, the user can retrieve the survival probability and the average error per Clifford using the method *retrieve_results*, and can also plot the usual graph and perform a fitting of the results using the method *plot* of the class.

 # Description of how the experiment is done and current limitations
 2 qubit RB can be a challenge to implement because of the associated number of Cliffords one has to sample in the 2 qubit Clifford group (11520).